Exponential Runge-Kutta Parareal for Non-Diffusive Equations: Higher-dimensional numerical experiments

 \item {\em Convergence}.
 The Parareal method with $\NGprop=2$ failed to converge, while the method with $\NGprop=3$ displayed monotonic convergence and achieved the fine error tolerance after eight iterations.
 The failure of convergence for $\NGprop=2$ is likely due to several reasons.
 First, linear analysis is not guaranteed to provide an accurate prediction for all nonlinear equations.
 Moreover, linear analysis predicts that the Parareal with $\NGprop=2$ is only just barely convergent, so a larger safety margin may be required to properly predict convergence on nonlinear problems.
 Lastly, it is also possible that the divergent iteration is due to instabilities.
 Specifically, our assumption that the nonlinear term is completely non-stiff may be inaccurate due to the presence of the term $-f_v$ in the nonlinearity.
 Fortunately, modestly increasing $\NGprop$ resolves these issues and leads to a stable, monotonically convergent Parareal iteration.

-\item {\em Parallel Speedup.} As with the KP equation, we see very good agreement between the theoretical and achieved parallel speedup.
-We can again see very minor penalties due to communication (notice that all dashed lines are slightly below the solid lines), however the differences are even smaller than those for the KP equation.
+\item {\em Parallel Speedup \cref{eq:parareal_speedup}}.
+As with the KP equation, we see very good agreement between the theoretical and achieved parallel speedup.
+We again see very minor penalties due to communication (notice that all dashed lines are slightly below the solid lines), however the differences are even smaller than those for the KP equation.
 This follows from the fact that the cost per timestep is more expensive for the VP equation than for the KP equation.

-\item {\em Efficiency.} The Parareal configuration with $\NGprop = 3$ was able to obtain a solution 24 times faster than the serial ERK4 method.
+\item {\em Error versus Runtime.} The Parareal configuration with $\NGprop = 3$ was able to obtain a solution with an error of $6.6 \times 10^{-8}$ twenty four times faster than the serial ERK4 method.

-This substantial gain in speedup compared to the KP experiment is made possible by the lack of high-oscillatory temporal components.
-This allowed us to run the coarse integrator at a significantly larger stepsize relative to the fine integrator.
+The improvement in time-to-solution of exponential Parareal over the serial ERK4 method is substantially greater on the VP equation than it was for the KP equation (24x vs 10x).
+This difference is made possible by the lack of highly-oscillatory temporal components in the VP equation.
+Specifically, this allowed us to run the coarse integrator at a significantly larger stepsize relative to the fine integrator.
 For comparison, the coarse integrator of the Parareal configurations with $\NGprop=3$ for the KP and VP equations, were respectively run with a stepsize that was 10.6 and 21.3 times larger than the fine integrator.
-Overall this experiment demonstrates the potential for very significant speedup when applying exponential Parareal to accurately solve hyperbolic equations.
+Overall this experiment demonstrates the potential for very significant reduction in time-to-solution when applying exponential Parareal to accurately solve hyperbolic equations.

 \end{enumerate}